Programme

 Jason LIM

-“Polymer Backbone Editing – A New Strategy for Plastics Recycling and Upcycling”
+“Polymer Backbone Editing for Enhancing Plastics Recycling and Upcycling”

 Evelyn WANG